-Our purpose is to help you understand the economic process as a current, purely dynamic system of interdependent functionings, whose immanent intelligibility constitutes a field theory independent of human psychology.
+Our purpose is to help you understand the economic process as a current, purely dynamic system of interdependent functionings, whose immanent intelligibility constitutes a purely-relational, modern field theory independent of human psychology.

-As scientific and explanatory, this analysis elevates discussion of the economic process from politics to explanatory science, and from rant to reason.
+As scientific and explanatory, this analysis elevates discussion of the economic process from psychopolitics to explanatory science, and from rant to reason.

-Observation of the concrete economic process suggests a connection of capital spending plus excessive credit to disequilibrated booms and subsequent slumps.
-This correlation requires explanation.
+Observation of the concrete economic process suggests a connection of excessive capital spending fueled by excessive credit to disequilibrated booms and subsequent, systematically-necessary, corrective slumps.
+This correlation requires formal explanation.
 Application of the technique of implicit definition to aggregate functional flows will provide precise analytic distinctions and a set of mutually definitive basic terms upon which to build an explanatory superstructure.
 The superstructure will be a coherent set of functional relations constituting a theory which is fully explanatory of both equilibria and disequilibria.
-Thus, the interdependent macroeconomic functionings, or functions, as implicitly defined by their functional relation to one another, can be represented in a set of mathematical expressions which explain the economic process completely.
+Thus, the interdependent macroeconomic functionings, or functions, as implicitly defined by their functional relations to one another, can be represented in a set of mathematical expressions which explain the economic process completely.

 Unless one respects and appreciates a) Lonergan’s intellectual formation in mathematics, science, and scientific method, and b) his empirical method and goal of complete explanation, and c) the historical context of his Macroeconomic Field Theory, one will likely fail to understand and respect the revolutionary nature of his accomplishment.
 Lonergan entered the field of economics from the fields of mathematics and science and, guided by the heuristics and methods of empirical science, – especially the scientific heuristics and methods of physics and chemistry – he set out to discover and formulate the objective dynamics of production, exchange, and finance; i.e. he sought to explain how the economic process actually works.
 In Lonergan’s words:

 We set out to indicate the existence of an objective mechanical structure of economic activity, of something independent of human psychology, of something to which human psychology must adapt itself if economic activity is not to become a matter of standing in a tub and trying to lift it.
 [CWL 21, 56]